-We are committed to operating ethically and responsibly to ensure that there is no modern slavery or human trafficking in any part of our business or our supply chains.
+In addition, we are committed to operating ethically and responsibly to ensure that there is no modern slavery or human trafficking in any part of our business or our supply chains.
 We take issues of illegal and unethical conduct seriously and report in good faith all known and suspected improper activities.
+Refer to our Modern Slavery and Human Trafficking Statement for additional information.
 If employees become aware of any potential issues regarding modern slavery and/or human trafficking in either our own business or in that of our suppliers, we expect them to raise these issues under the Whistleblower and Complaint Policy without fear of retribution or victimization.